thefrontside/microstates/README.md

 Imagine never having to write another normalized data store again because someone made a normalized data store Microstate that you can compose into your app's Microstate.

-It might look something like this,
+In the future(not currently implemented), you will be able to write a normalized data store like this,

 ```js
 import Normalized from 'future-normalized-microstate';